 According to a study, a 5 minute checklist which can be filled out by parents in pediatrician waiting rooms could help in early autism diagnosis.
 The design of the study also provides a model for implementing such a change in the practice of pediatricians.

 The identification of autism while very young allows treatment to begin sooner for children, which can improve their learning and later development tremendously.
-Many studies however show a significant delay between the time concerns about a child’s behavior are first reported by parents and the eventual ASD diagnosis, with some kids not having a diagnosis until well after they have begun school.
+Many studies however show a significant delay between the time concerns about a child’s behavior are first reported by parents and the eventual autism diagnosis, with some kids not having a diagnosis until well after they have begun school.

 A network of 137 pediatricians was established for the study.
-After a 1-hour long educational seminar, all infants were screened at their 1-year, well-baby check-up making use of a brief questionnaire which detects ASD, developmental delay and language delay.
+After a 1-hour long educational seminar, all infants were screened at their 1-year, well-baby check-up making use of a brief questionnaire which detects autism spectrum disorder, developmental delay and language delay.
 Caregivers are asked about a child’s use of sounds, eye gaze, words, objects, gestures and other kinds of age-appropriate communication.
 Children failing the screening were referred for more testing and were re-evaluated every 6 months until the age of 3.

-All toddlers with a developmental delay or ASD diagnosis and 89% of those with language delay were referred for behavioral therapy after the screening.
+All toddlers with a developmental delay or autism diagnosis and 89% of those with language delay were referred for behavioral therapy after the screening.
 These children were referred for treatment at about age 17 months on average.
-For comparison, a 2009 study making use of data from the CDC found that children are currently diagnosed with ASD at about 5.7 years of age on average, with treatment starting sometime later.
+For comparison, a 2009 study making use of data from the CDC found that children are currently diagnosed with autism at about 5.7 years of age on average, with treatment starting sometime later.